 Limestone

-Much of the limestone used in Chicago architecture is Indiana Limestone.
-It is a fine-grained, light-colored limestone that is known for its durability and ease of carving.
-Indiana limestone is characterized by its warm, earthy tone and its ability to weather gracefully over time.
-Bedford Limestone, another popular type of limestone used in Chicago, is a medium-grained, gray-brown limestone that is also known for its strength and durability.
-Bedford stone is often used for exterior cladding and architectural details.
+Much of the limestone used in Chicago architecture is Indiana limestone, also called Bedford limestone.
+This fine-grained, light-colored stone is known for its strength, ease of carving and ability to weather gracefully.
+It ranges in color from warm buff to gray and is often used for exterior cladding and architectural details.

 EXAMPLES IN CHICAGO: